burbolka/route-builder/README.md

 Web API project created to build route for drone delivery.

+## {domain}/api/mathroute/GetForAll
+- build routes for all clients from predefined test addresses based on matrix calculation

 ## {domain}/api/route/getforall
 - build routes for all clients from predefined test addresses